Technology Due Diligence is on the rise. Yet we are told that many investors struggle to understand the value of Tech DD.

 It’s fascinating and an honour to be able to access, review and advise on how a technology team operates.
 How they provide value today and what the future looks like.

 We have hundreds of questions we can ask a target; but here are some high-level themes below:

 - What is the size and complexity of the IT estate? – You need to understand what you’re dealing with regarding technical debt, supportability and future commercial risks.

-- Who are the critical suppliers, and what is the commercial relationship? – You need to know who keeps the lights on, if there are any contractual risks and how easy it would be to switch.
+- Who are the critical suppliers, and what is the commercial relationship?
+You need to understand if there are any contractual risks and how easy it would be to switch.

-- What is the team culture like, and how does it impact delivery? – You need to know if the team are all working towards the same goal and that they have the right skill set to achieve it.
+- What is the team culture like, and how does it impact delivery?
+You need to know if the team are working towards the same goal and that they have the right skills to achieve it.